davetoland/TodoApi/README.md

 # TodoApi
-Example project to demonstrate a simple .Net Core 2 API
+Example project to demonstrate a .NET 7 Minimal API using an in-memory database and swagger